sriharigit167/FormNotify/README.md

 # FormNotify

 FormNotify is an efficient SMTP-based email service developed using ASP.NET Core Web API, designed to integrate seamlessly with frontend applications.
-This project allows developers to automate the process of sending form submissions directly to administrators, enhancing communication and streamlining workflows.
+This project allows developers to automate the process of sending form submission information (including any attachments) directly to administrators, enhancing communication and streamlining workflows.

 ## Features